T: +44 (0)20 7674 0516

 Adam took a History degree at Newcastle University and a Masters degree at York University.
-Thereafter he completed the CPE law conversion and qualified as a barrister at the Inns of Court School of Law.
+Thereafter he completed the CPE law conversion and qualified as a barrister at the Inns of Court School of Law in 2001.
 He was a partner at Cumberland Ellis from November 2006 and joined Wedlake Bell LLP from Cumberland Ellis in April 2012 when the firms merged.

 “Turning the Lights Off” 17 October 2014 article in Building relating to rights of light and section 237 of the Town and Country Planning Act 1990.

 “Fair and loathing”, Solicitors Journal, 15 November 2011.

 “Supreme Court to Decide how unmarried couple divides ownership of their home”, The Times, 28 April 2011.